HafenCity

 8. The cultural diversity is reflected in numerous museums, galleries, theaters, and event venues.

-Who is HafenCity suitable for?
+Who is the HafenCity suitable for?

 What is the entrance fee to HafenCity?